aws-samples/enhancing-macie-with-textract/README.md

 # Enhancing Macie data discovery capabilities with Textract as an overlay

-This solution uses Amazon Textract as an additional conversion layer to convert image data into a JSON format that is supported by Macie.
+This solution uses Amazon Textract as an additional conversion layer to convert image data into a text file format that is supported by Macie.
 This enhancement effectively expends the coverage capabilities of what Macie can offer.

 AWS Services used
-- Application Composer - to generate baseline template and resources
 - Amazon Textract
 - Amazon Macie
 - AWS Lambda
-- Amazon Simple notification service
+- Amazon Simple Notification Service (SNS)
 - Amazon DynamoDB
 - Amazon S3
-- Amazon EventBridge
+- Amazon Cloudwatch logs

 Solution Architecture
 ![solution-architecture](/static/images/architecture-diagram.png)